 This is the 4th in a 5-week series on Configurable Reconciliation.
-So far, we’ve covered Lookback Windows in week #1, Fingerprinting in week #2 and Device Attribution in week #3.
+So far, we’ve covered Lookback Windows in week #1, Probabilistic in week #2 and Device Attribution in week #3.
 This week we’re going to look at the power of configurable View-Through Attribution.

 While the mobile ad space is certainly still developing, most advertisers understand the importance of tracking clicks and installs.
 Savvy advertisers use these data points to streamline and optimize their ad spend.
 Some of these same advertisers are also tracking impressions to understand their click-through rates (CTRs) as well as adding a layer of accountability to ad-network reporting.